univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 .. _ad-hoc-provisioning-adfs-configuration:

-Configure Active Directory Federation services for ad hoc provisioning
+Configure Active Directory Federation Services for ad hoc provisioning
 ======================================================================

+Keycloak needs a federation with the external IAM system.
+*Active Directory Federation Service* adds the needed federation capability to Active Directory using SAML and OpenID Connect.

 To configure the Active Directory Federation Services to properly work with ad hoc federation you need to configure it with the following steps: